 Use of the property, including fixtures, furniture, and equipment provided by NOLAPS is not recorded as an in-kind contribution nor as a related rent expense.
 The agreements are classified as exchange transactions because both parties receive significant value from these agreements.
 ReNEW is responsible for all necessary maintenance to ensure that the facilities comply with all state and local health and safety standards and other applicable laws, regulations, and rules.

-11. Subsequent Events
+13. Subsequent Events

-Management has evaluated subsequent events through the date that the financial statements were available to be issued, December 27, 2023, and determined that there were no other events that required additional disclosure.
+Management has evaluated subsequent events through the date that the financial statements were available to be issued, December 27, 2024.
 No events occurring after this date have been evaluated for inclusion in these financial statements.